 Over 85% of McDaniel students live on campus.

 When you choose to live on campus, you'll get a front row seat to exciting events, social opportunities with friends and the richness of residential college life.
-Daily announcements highlight interesting and fun things to do, and social events are distributed to students weekly (first year students even get a copy of weekly social events slipped under their door so they don't miss opportunities to get connected).
+Daily announcements highlight interesting and fun things to do.
 Across campus, digital signs promote on-campus lectures, art exhibits and more to help ensure you never miss an opportunity to engage.

 The Green Terror